leutloff/bergcms/README.md

 License is [AGPL](https://www.gnu.org/licenses/agpl-3.0) for C++ Code and [Artistic](http://www.perlfoundation.org/artistic_license_2_0)/[GPL](https://www.gnu.org/licenses/gpl-3.0) for the Perl Code.
+LaTeX related files are licensed using the [LaTeX Project Public License](http://www.latex-project.org/lppl/lppl-1-3c.html).
+Javascript Code can be used under the terms of the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

 Each file will state explicitly the license it belongs to.
+If this is not the case this is considered a bug.
 Copies of the Licenses are found in the LICENSES folder.